williamagyapong/eccficm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+\*\*NOTE: The package is not yet officially available for public use.
+Please do respect our wish by not installing the package until this note is removed.
+Thank you\!

 # eccficm: Expected Conditional Characteristic Function-based Independence Criterion Measures

 <!-- badges: start -->